 Site boundary description: The boundaries were designed to encompass the steep part of the shelf break to cover areas of diverse seafloor habitat including sub-marine canyons and deep-sea coral habitats.
 The site is rectangular in shape, in line with Ecological Network Guidance (ENG) design principles.
 The northern and north-western boundary sections align with the UK Continental Shelf Limit.
 The western and eastern boundary sections were drawn as straight north–south lines.
 The southern boundary section was drawn to align with the old UK Continental Shelf Limit (pre-2014).

-The full overview of the data used to support site identification along with information on confidence in feature presence and extent is available in JNCC's advice on offshore MCZs proposed for designation in 2013 and JNCC's advice on offshore MCZs proposed for designation in 2019.
-JNCC will be adding relevant survey data for this MPA to its MPA mapper in due course.
+The full overview of the data used to support the original site identification along with information on confidence in feature presence and extent is available in JNCC's advice on offshore MCZs proposed for designation in 2013 and JNCC's advice on offshore MCZs proposed for designation in 2019.
+JNCC will be adding relevant survey data to its MPA mapper.

 Some of the data for this MCZ have been collected through JNCC-funded or collaborative surveys and some through other means.
-Data from these surveys provide direct evidence confirming the presence of the protected features within the site.
+Data from surveys supports continual learning about the ecology of a site and the protected features within it.
+To assess feature condition and provide conservation advice for a site, JNCC draws on evidence collected during surveys.
+JNCC’s conservation advice supports decision-making about management of the site to achieve its conservation objectives.

 Survey and data gathering

-- The Canyons MCZ Monitoring Survey CEND0917 (2017) – This survey was a collaboration between JNCC and Cefas aboard the RV Cefas Endeavour to gather evidence for monitoring of The Canyons MCZ.
-The data collected will form the first time point of a dedicated monitoring dataset and will be used in conjunction with other available evidence to inform reports on whether the MPA is meeting its conservation objectives.
-The cruise report will be made available in due course.
+- JNCC and Cefas CEND0917 2017 Cruise Report (2018) – This survey was a collaboration between JNCC and Cefas aboard the RV Cefas Endeavour to gather evidence for monitoring of The Canyons MCZ.
+The data collected formed the first time point of a dedicated monitoring dataset and will be used in conjunction with other available evidence to inform reports on whether the MPA is meeting its conservation objectives.

-- MESH South West Approaches Canyons Survey (2007) – This collaborative survey (involving JNCC, the Marine Institute, the British Geological Survey and the University of Plymouth) collected high-quality acoustic data and took nearly 1,000 photos along 26 video transects to map the extent of deep-sea bed and cold-water coral reef habitats.
+- MESH South West Approaches Survey Operations Report (2007) – This collaborative survey (involving JNCC, the Marine Institute, the British Geological Survey and the University of Plymouth) on the RV Celtic Explorer collected high-quality acoustic data and took nearly 1,000 photos along 26 video transects to map the extent of deep-sea bed and cold-water coral reef habitats.
 The survey received Defra and European Regional Development Funding.

 Data analysis reports

-- NOC-Cefas-JNCC Survey (2015) – Currently being analysed to identify areas of cold-water corals inside the Explorer Canyon in the north of the site.
+- NOC, JNCC and Cefas JC124-125-126 (2015) – The data was analysed to identify areas of cold-water corals inside the Explorer Canyon in the north of the site.
 In addition to two planned dives over areas of known and predicted coral reef, NOC carried out a third dive in the east of the canyon and are kindly making these data available to inform our understanding of the cold-water coral reef feature.
-The analysis will also complete a high-resolution bathymetric image of the seafloor for the majority of the site.
-Reporting will be made available in due course.
+The analysis also completed a high-resolution bathymetric image of the seafloor for the majority of the site.
+Data from this survey has been used for several scientific publications which can be found in the Additional relevant literature section (Robert et al., 2017; Carter et al., 2018; Price et al., 2019; Iacono et al., 2020).

-- MESH South West Approaches Canyons Survey (2008) – Analysis of acoustic and seismic data to determine geomorphology and sedimentary processes; and analysis of video and photographic data to determine the biological communities (biotopes) living on the sea bed.
+- MESH South West Approaches Canyons Survey Final Report (2008) – Analysis of acoustic and seismic data to determine geomorphology and sedimentary processes; and analysis of video and photographic data to determine the biological communities (biotopes) living on the deep-sea bed.
 These outputs were used to create broad-scale habitat and biotope maps.
+Data from this survey has been used for several scientific publications which can be found in the Additional relevant literature section (Davies et al., 2014; Stewart et al., 2014).

 Additional relevant literature